angrykoala/wendigo/README.md

 Error defining a problem with a DOM query.
 Generally Thrown as an unexpected result of a query made in an action or assertion.

 **TimeoutError**
 Timeout error, it will be thrown in waitFor methods.
-Keep in mind that this error is **not** the same as [Puppeteer's TimeoutError](https://pptr.dev/#?product=Puppeteer&show=api-class-timeouterror)
+Keep in mind that this error is **not** the same as [Puppeteer's TimeoutError](https://pptr.dev/#?product=Puppeteer&show=api-class-timeouterror).

 **FatalError**
-Defines a Fatal Error with Puppeteer (e.g. a connection error)
+Defines a Fatal Error with Puppeteer (e.g. a connection error).

 **InjectScriptError**
 Defines an error injecting scripts on the page.
 This may be caused on open if the option `bypassCSP` is set to false.
+This error extends from FatalError.

 ### Selectors
-Most Wendigo methods and assertions will require a selector to localize the element in the DOM, unless specified, any method will accept 3 different kind of selectors:
+Most Wendigo methods and assertions will require a selector to localize one or more elements in the DOM, unless specified, any method will accept 3 different kinds of selectors:

 * **css**: Such as `#my-id` or `.container`, any selector supported by the standard `document.querySelector`.
 * **xpath**: The standard [XML Path Language](https://en.wikipedia.org/wiki/XPath) allowing more complex queries.
 * **DomElement**: The result of `browser.query` can be directly used as a selector.
-Check [DOM Element](#dom-element)
+Check [DOM Element](#dom-element).

 ### Injected Scripts
 For Wendigo to work properly, it must inject some scripts into the web page within the browser's context at runtime.
 Usually these scripts will only be used by Wendigo, but you can still access them when using `evaluate` in your code or when writing a plugin.
+The following objects are declared as global variables:

 #### WendigoUtils
 Wendigo Utils contain several methods and utilities for wendigo, it can be accessed in the browser's context (in an `evaluate` callback) through the global variable `WendigoUtils` or `window.WendigoUtils`.
 The following methods are exposed: